PedroAngeli/Competitive-Programming/README.md

 [CSES](https://cses.fi/problemset/list/)

-The problems I solved are divided by topic and level in this [document](https://docs.google.com/spreadsheets/d/1iJZWP2nS_OB3kCTjq8L6TrJJ4o-5lhxDOyTaocSYc-k/edit#gid=84654839)
+Some of the problems I solved are divided by topic and level in this [document](https://docs.google.com/spreadsheets/d/1iJZWP2nS_OB3kCTjq8L6TrJJ4o-5lhxDOyTaocSYc-k/edit#gid=84654839)